-Next Generation Scholar Fellowships
+Next Generation Scholar Program

 The fellowships are intended to serve as a bridge between the end of the university's formal support and the transition to a postdoctoral fellowship or a faculty position.
 In substance, the program provides critical support to one of the most difficult periods in the course of a PhD.
-In addition to completing the dissertation, fellows pursue professional development part-time during one quarter (e.g., teach a course connected to the fellow’s research profile, develop skills in the digital humanities, engage closely with a public humanities initiative, or another endeavor of the fellow’s choosing).
+In addition to completing the dissertation, fellows pursue professional development part-time during one quarter (e.g., teach a course connected to the fellow’s research profile, develop skills in the digital humanities, engage closely with a Public Humanities project, or another endeavor of the fellow’s choosing).
 Fellows hold non-resident status at the Stanford Humanities Center, and are welcome at lunch and at scholarly- and professionally-oriented events at the Stanford Humanities Center.
 Pending availability, fellows may have access to shared office space at the Center.

 Up to four Next Generation Scholars will be selected each year.
 Each fellowship includes three quarters of stipend ($38,700 for 2023–24; exact amount for 2024–25 to be determined pending final budget in winter 2024), TGR tuition, and health insurance.
 Applicants must be in the sixth year or after of a graduate program in the humanities or the interpretive social sciences at Stanford.
 Candidates who have held previous competitive fellowships are welcome to apply.